david-chase/ObsidianReference/Reference/K8s/General/kubectl Sample Command Lines.md

 ## Configuration
 Show the contents of the kubectl config file
 	`kubectl config view`
+List all the contexts in the kubectl config file
+	`kubectl config get-contexts
 Set the current context
 	`kubectl config set-context --current --namespace=test-nginx` Delete a context from kube config